osg-htc/docs/docs/data/osdf/install-cache-container.md

 !!! note "root"
     The paths used as examples on this page (e.g., `/etc/pelican`) require root to edit;
-    if you do not have root on the host, modify the directories to a path you do have access to.
+    if you do not have root on the host, choose new locations where you have modification permissions.

 Configuring the Cache Server